Diagnosing Schizophrenia In Teens

 There are a variety of stereotypes and misconceptions attached to patients with schizophrenia.
 Some people mistake schizophrenia with multiple personality disorder, which is now referred to as dissociative identity disorder, a mental illness that is quite rare.
 Inaccurate media depictions of schizophrenia may contribute to people confusing TV and movie portrayals of the disease, which often portray people with schizophrenia as violent and dangerous, with actual schizophrenia patients, who are more likely to be victims of violent crime than to perpetrate such crimes themselves.
 To remove the stigma around this mental health disorder, it is important that teens, parents, and teachers educate themselves on the myths that continue to follow it.

-Mental health help for parents: Online therapy with BetterHelp
+Mental health help for parents

 As a parent, you may have a lot of different responsibilities.
-Since much of your time may be going toward finding your teen appropriate care, you may feel you don’t have enough time to go to therapy sessions.
+Since much of your time may be going toward finding your teen appropriate care, you may perceive that you don’t have enough time to go to therapy sessions.
 Online therapy allows you to receive care from the comfort of your home.
 You can talk to your therapist over the phone, through a video chat, or by utilizing an in-app messaging feature.

 The effectiveness of online therapy for managing mental health